-- Effective August 3, 2018, the Louisville 8-hour ozone nonattainment area, consisting of Clark and Floyd counties in Indiana and Bullitt, Jefferson, and Oldham counties in Kentucky, is in nonattainment of the 2015 National Air Quality Standard (NAAQS) for ozone.
-Consequently, a federal air quality conformity determination was required for Connecting Kentuckiana 2050 and is required for amendments to the MTP. - As of February 2023, a Redesignation Request and Maintenance Plan for the region under the 2015 Ozone NAAQS remains ongoing.
-This process will transition the designation of the region from a nonattainment area to a maintenance area.
-New Motor Vehicle Emissions Budgets have been established to be utilized in air quality conformity determinations.
+- Effective August 3, 2018, the Louisville 8-hour ozone nonattainment area was established.
+It consists of Clark and Floyd counties in Indiana and Bullitt, Jefferson, and Oldham counties in Kentucky.
+This area was in non-attainment of the 2015 National Air Quality Standard (NAAQS) for ozone.
+Consequently, a federal air quality conformity determination was required for Connecting Kentuckiana 2050 and is required for amendments to the MTP. - In 2022, a Redesignation Request and Maintenance Plan for the Indiana portion of the region under the 2015 Ozone NAAQS was approved.
+This process transitioned the designation of the Indiana portion of the region from a nonattainment area to a maintenance area.
+New Motor Vehicle Emissions Budgets were established to be utilized in air quality conformity determinations.
 The new budgets have been used in the development of Connecting Kentuckiana 2050 and will continue to be used for MTP updates and amendments. - Effective August 20, 2018, the entire region is now designated as attainment/unclassifiable of the most recent (2012) average annual PM{2.5} standard.
 On February 7, 2024, the EPA announced the final rule declaring that this standard will be strengthened from 12.0 to 9.0 micrograms per cubic meter.
-At this standard, Jefferson and Clark Counties are expected to be unable to meet it.
+At this time, it is expected that all counties will be determined to be in attainment of this standard when designations are made soon.
 The EPA will announce non-attainment designations within two years of the establishment of this final rule.